The Indo-Pacific as a Strategic Space

 Building Bridges: EU-Taiwan–ASEAN Connectivity for a Multipolar World

-In their policy, Julia Gurol-Haller and Zsuzsa Anna Ferenczy explore the possibilities for closer European collaboration with Taiwan and ASEAN in a world of intensifying geostrategic and geopolitical competition.
+In their policy paper, Julia Gurol-Haller and Zsuzsa Anna Ferenczy explore the possibilities for closer European collaboration with Taiwan and ASEAN in a world of intensifying geostrategic and geopolitical competition.
 They argue that there is a critical opportunity for a trilateral dialogue.

 Friedrich Naumann Foundation for Freedom | 14/10/2025